andre-st/dotfiles/README.md

 ## PDF
-- I like Zathura, it's keyboard-friendly and also easily supports a dark mode (recoloring)
+- I like [Zathura](https://pwmt.org/projects/zathura/), it's a keyboard-friendly and customizable document viewer with dark-mode support (recoloring) and conveniences like remembering the last reading position in a file